SecretNest/ImageStore/doc/cmdlet/Extension/GetExtension.md

 # Get-ImageStoreExtension
-Gets the record by id.
+Gets the record related to the extension by id.

 Alias: GetExtension